Life Enjoyed

 The sermon I heard acknowledged that every person has hurts, struggles, or sicknesses to battle.
 Sometimes in the fog it is hard to see anything else especially in the thick of it.
 And then words of hope ring out: “But God…” The pastor who spoke that day told us of our need for Him.
 He presented Christ as desirable and lovely.
 He pulled back the curtain and helped me see King Jesus in all His Glory, Beauty, and Majesty.

 You see, for the believer there is always hope no matter how dark the night of the soul gets.
 From our living hope springs an unexplainable joy – sometimes quiet you barely know its there.
 If you sit still long enough you’ll hear the whisper of Him who knit you together in your mother’s womb, “I love you.
 I have loved you with an everlasting love.
 You are my joy.
-Trust me and let Me be your Joy.
+Trust me and let Me be your Joy.”
+We quickly forget God’s love and faithfulness to us, which is why regular intake of the Bible is critical for our spiritual health.
+There are countless distractions and lies to draw us away from the truth everyday.
+Staying firmly planted in what God says leads to our joy.

 Grace upon grace,